-Welcome to the 89th meeting of the European Working Group in Multi Criteria Decision Aiding (EWG-MCDA).
-The meeting will take place 11th-13th of April 2018 and will be hosted by the Department of Industrial Engineering of the University of Trento, Italy.
+The meeting will take place 11-13 April, 2019 and is organised by the Department of Industrial Engineering of the University of Trento, Italy.

 The main theme of this meeting is "Pairwise comparisons (pros and cons)".
 Pairwise comparisons have played a central role in many multi-criteria decision aiding methods and with this theme we wish to stimulate the debate on this specific topic.
 We welcome all contributions on theory, methodology and applications of multi-criteria decision aiding, in particular those related with the theme of the meeting.

 Situated in the Alps, Trento is a city of Roman origins which, since its foundation, has represented a point of transit between Italy and the North of Europe.